Compressed Hypothesis Testing: To Mix or Not to Mix?: Conclusion

 \section{Conclusion}

-In this paper, we have studied the problem finding $k$ anomalous random variables following a different probability distribution among $n$ random variables, by using \emph{non-adaptive} mixed observations of these $n$ random variables.
-Our analysis has shown that mixed observations, compared with separate observations of individual random variables, can reduce the number of samples required to identify the anomalous random variables accurately.
+In this paper, we studied the compressed hypothesis testing problem, which is finding $k$ anomalous random variables following a different probability distribution among $n$ random variables by using mixed observations of these $n$ random variables.
+Our analysis showed that mixed observations, compared with separate observations of individual random variables, can reduce the number of samples required to identify the anomalous random variables accurately.
 Compared with conventional compressed sensing problems, in our setting, each random variable may take dramatically different realizations in different observations.
+Therefore, the compressed hypothesis testing problem considered in this paper is quite different from the conventional compressed sensing problem.
+Additionally, for large-scale hypothesis testing problems, we designed efficient algorithms - Least Absolute Shrinkage and Selection Operator (LASSO) and Message Passing (MP) based algorithms.
+Numerical experiments demonstrate that mixed observations can play a significant role in reducing the required samples in hypothesis testing problems.

-There are some questions that remain open in performing hypothesis testing from mixed observations.
+There are some open questions remained in performing hypothesis testing from mixed observations.
 For example, for random variables of non-Gaussian distributions, it is not explicitly known what linear mixed observations maximize the anomaly detection error exponents.
-In addition, it is very interesting to explore the mixed observations for anomaly detection for random variables with unknown abnormal probability distributions.
+In addition, it is very interesting to explore the mixed observations for anomaly detection with random variables having unknown abnormal probability distributions.